Childcare Voucher Program

 - NAU Childcare Voucher awards must occur during one’s active student enrollment with the University, and in both the corresponding academic and July 1-June 30 fiscal year period.

-- The Childcare Voucher Program provides parents with an award amount of $1,000 per term, per household, to assist in coursework-related childcare coverage.
+- The Childcare Voucher Program provides parents with a semester-long award amount of $1,000 per term, per household, to assist in coursework-related childcare coverage.

 - One application only may be submitted for each household, and applications must be resubmitted each term.
 Students who apply will be notified of their acceptance into the program.